robtweed/mgweb-server/README.md

         ./restart

-The web server will restart and you can resume using *mgweb-server*.
+Apache will restart and you can resume using *mgweb-server*.

 ## Try it Out with *mgweb-conduit*